Trustroots/trustroots/README.md

 ## Installing

 We have two major ways of running the software:
-* Using Docker containers — easier and quick to get started with.
-See [INSTALL.md](INSTALL.md)
-* Installing locally — runs faster, but more initial work.
-See [INSTALL-DOCKER.md](INSTALL-DOCKER.md)

 ### Installing locally

 Install the stack on your localhost and run NodeJS.
 This approach takes a little more time to setup, and bit more manual configuration, but is super fast, and can be easier to work with.
-See [INSTALL.md](INSTALL.md) for details.
+See [INSTALL.md](https://github.com/Trustroots/trustroots/blob/master/INSTALL.md) for details.

 ### Installing with Docker

 The easiest and quickest way to get started is with Docker.
-See [INSTALL-DOCKER.md](INSTALL-DOCKER.md) for further details.
+See [INSTALL-DOCKER.md](https://github.com/Trustroots/trustroots/blob/master/INSTALL-DOCKER.md) for further details.
 Running through Docker can be a little bit slower.

 ## License